hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   Specific to the Amazon S3 service.
 * `s3_us_east_1_regional_endpoint` - (Optional) Specifies whether S3 API calls in the `us-east-1` Region use the legacy global endpoint or a regional endpoint.
   Valid values are `legacy` or `regional`.
-  If omitted, the default behavior is to use the global endpoint in the `us-east-1` Region.
+  If omitted, the default behavior in the `us-east-1` Region is to use the global endpoint for general purpose buckets and the regional endpoint for directory buckets.
   Can also be configured using the `AWS_S3_US_EAST_1_REGIONAL_ENDPOINT` environment variable or the `s3_us_east_1_regional_endpoint` shared config file parameter.
   Specific to the Amazon S3 service.
 * `secret_key` - (Optional) AWS secret key.
 Can also be set with the `AWS_SECRET_ACCESS_KEY` environment variable, or via a shared configuration and credentials files if `profile` is used.
 See also `access_key`.